Spanish players have made up some of the best in Premier League history.

 Honours: 2011/12 UEFA Champions League, 2012/13 UEFA Europa League

 Fernando Torres won more as a bad player with Chelsea than he did as a great one with Liverpool, but that, and the horrible form he displayed on the way out of the Premier League, should not mask the way he came into the division swinging with the fury of a young Mike Tyson.

 Torres was an almost supernatural blend of pace, power and precision finishing that, when he was fit, recalled the likes of Gabriel Batistuta.
 He never hit 30 goals in a single league season but when you think back, all you remember is him brutalising everything in sight (especially Manchester United) and leading the line for a truly phenomenal Liverpool side.

 4. David de Gea

 League Games: 409 (and counting)

 Honours: Community Shield (3), 2012/13 Premier League, 2015/16 FA Cup, EFL Cup (2), 2016/17 UEFA Europa League

 For a kid who came into the league thin as a pencil and got so easily buffeted about that even ex-Man Utd legends were calling him a waster on live TV (and he got dropped for Anders Lindegaard), it seems David de Gea knows how to bounce back.

-The Spaniard adapted, won the league in his second season and for the five years after that was the only thing keeping Manchester United afloat as a relevant footballing institution (well, he had a little help from Zlatan Ibrahimovic at the end), winning their player of the year four years in a row (and he may be on course for a fifth).
+The Spaniard adapted, won the league in his second season and for the five years after that was the only thing keeping Manchester United afloat as a relevant footballing institution (well, he had a little help from Zlatan Ibrahimovic at the end), winning their Player of the Year four times in five seasons between 2013 and 2018.
 Manchester United’s Mr. Wonderful, even though his powers have started to wane with the goalkeeper now looking set for a summer exit from the club.